 Annika Thomson, Director at Ocean Crusaders, explains the wildlife rely on the shelter of the bay “It's so important for all the whales, dolphins and the immigrant birds that come here, who have been counting on this piece of land for thousands and thousands of years.”

 Anything that is dumped in Brisbane waterways is eventually found in the bay’s waters.
-Some days Ocean Crusaders will have 50 tyres within the mangroves, along with countless plastic and beer bottles, glass, bottle caps and bait bags.
+Some days Ocean Crusaders will find 50 tyres within the mangroves, along with countless plastic and beer bottles, glass, bottle caps and bait bags.

 Bribie Island Environmental Protection Association